 If you’re a fan of museums, be sure to check out the Archaeological Museum and the Byzantine Museum in the Campiello quarter.
-Other attractions like Kanoni and Mouse Island, Ionian Parliament, Town Hall, and Ionian Academy are also worth visiting.
+Campiello was the mediaeval heart of Corfu Town, survived from bombing by German forces in the Second World War.

 This is your more traditional Greek tourist city.
 While historic locations and artifacts are still dotted throughout, you will find a greater selection of shopping malls, hotels, resorts, tavernas, restaurants, and bars here.